comodojo/wpapi/README.md

 `` composer require comodojo/wpapi dev-master ``

+## TO DO

+ - Add Media library support

 ## Usage example

 Getting recent posts from a blog and adding a new page: